json-api/json-api/_format/1.1/index.md

 ##### <a href="#document-resource-object-relationships" id="document-resource-object-relationships" class="headerlink"></a> Relationships

 The value of the `relationships` key **MUST** be an object (a "relationships object").
-Members of the relationships object ("relationships") represent references from the [resource object][resource objects] in which it's defined to other resource objects.
+Each member of the relationships object ("relationships") represents a "relationship", i.e., a reference from the [resource object][resource objects] in which they are defined to other resource objects.

 Relationships may be to-one or to-many.

+A relationship's name is given by its key.
+The value at that key **MUST** be an object ("relationship object").

 <a id="document-resource-object-relationships-relationship-object"></a>
 A "relationship object" **MUST** contain at least one of the following: